Origin of the classical magnetization discontinuities of the dodecahedron: Model

 \section{Model}

 The Hamiltonian of the anisotropic Heisenberg model is

 The dodecahedron has $N=20$ vertices, with each one three-fold coordinated.
 On each vertex $i=1,\dots,N$ a classical spin $\vec{s}_i=s_i^x\hat{x}+s_i^y\hat{y}+s_i^z\hat{z}$ is mounted.
 The first term in Hamiltonian (\ref{eqn:model}) describes the exchange interactions between the spins.
 The brackets in $<ij>$ indicate that the interactions are limited to the 30 nearest-neighbor pairs.
 All the edges are symmetrically equivalent, making all interactions equal.
 The exchange interactions define the unit of energy and are parametrized as $cos\omega$ along the $z$ axis and $sin\omega$ in the $xy$ plane.
-The second term in Hamiltonian (\ref{eqn:model}) is the energy due to an external magnetic field of strength $h$, taken along the $z$ axis.
+The second term in Hamiltonian (\ref{eqn:model}) is the energy due to an external magnetic field of magnitude $h$, taken along the $z$ axis.
 Here the region $0 \leq \omega \leq \pi$ is considered. $\omega=0$ corresponds to the antiferromagnetic Ising model in a parallel magnetic field, $\omega=\frac{\pi}{4}$ to the AHM in a field, and $\omega=\frac{\pi}{2}$ to the antiferromagnetic $XY$ model in a transverse magnetic field.
 For $\frac{\pi}{2} < \omega \leq \pi$ the Ising interaction becomes ferromagnetic.
-The saturation magnetic field $h_{sat}=3cos\omega+\sqrt{5}sin\omega$ (App. \ref{appendix:saturationmagneticfield}).
+The saturation magnetic field $h_{sat}=3cos\omega+\sqrt{5}sin\omega$ (App. \ref{appendix:saturationmagneticfielddodecahedron}).
 It becomes zero when $\omega=\pi-tan^{-1}\frac{3}{\sqrt{5}}$, where the Ising interaction is strong enough to force the spins to be parallel even in the absence of a field.
 The spins $\vec{s}_i$ are unit vectors determined by a polar $\theta_i$ and an azimuthal $\phi_i$ angle.

 The lowest-energy configuration of Hamiltonian (\ref{eqn:model}) results from the competition for minimization between the exchange and the magnetic energy, with frustration playing an essential role.
 Minimization of the Hamiltonian gives the lowest-energy spin configuration as a function of $\omega$ and $h$ \cite{Coffey92,NPK07,NPK16-1}.
+For each such pair random values are assigned to the polar and azimuthal angles and each one of them is moved opposite the direction of its gradient, until the energy minimum is reached.
+This procedure is repeated for different initial configurations to ensure that the global energy minimum is found.
+Each magnetization discontinuity is assigned a number and a color as they appear with increasing $\omega$.